William0Friend/Friend_William_Operating_Systems_discrete_event_simulator_shortest_wait_algorithm/README.md

 // I think if you want to build and run them they will eventually be runnable under a branch whenever I can figure out aa way around the size limit
 // this verison will do everything in the terminal, I think even better then the one for the files I designed, but it is definitely slower.
 // Even though you/re done grading this I am going to make it more user friendly

+Sorry if two versions causes confusion but the file output isn't as good as the termianl output

+WHEN RUNNING THE PROGRAMS READ BELOW
+Both have same terminal prompt for process amount
+Just enter any integer value
+A couple thousand should be fine

+For Building the projects
+you can go to ideaJ or similar ide select the IdeaProjects/des/  --> for terminal output select the IdeaProjects/des_FileCreator --> for csv output Under IdeaProjects/
+      des/  --> this one does any random process amount in the terminal, I think it is better though des_FileCreator --> this one is the version that outputs to csv which i thought was nessisary earlier.
+Now I see how I can fix it all.

+   //from the excel charts I created
+   rr4.csv  --> RR ouput     -->
+   sjf.csv  --> SJF output   --> These are all on first github page, I didn't want new ones to be made if you ran the des_FileCreator sjfp.csv --> SJFP output  -->        if you do run it these will not change only the local one fcfs.csv --> FCFS output  -->

+   Have a great Summer professer see you next semester.